OpenAds-Auction/OpenAdsUniversalCreative/README.md

 - native
 - video (outstream video)

 Universal creative library is loaded with `%%PATTERN:hb_format%%.js` path.
 For each `hb_format` targeting key-value, separate `.js` library will be loaded.
-Which means that the same creative code can be reused for any format, however unfortunately not on mobile, because `mobile` is not one of the values that `hb_format` keyword could take.
+Which means that the same creative code can be reused for any format.

 > **important:** If you’re using the `Send All Bids` scenario (where every bidder has a separate order), the creative and targeting will be different from the example shown here.
 See [Send All Bids](https://docs.prebid.org/adops/send-all-vs-top-price.html#send-all-bids) for details and an example below.